259 Literature Trivia Questions (Ranked From Easiest to Hardest)

 Answer: If Beale Street Could Talk

-190. Although this Thomas Pynchon novel was considered one of the "All-Time Greatest 100 Novels" by Time, the 1974 Pulitzer Prize jury on fiction was offended by its content, some of which was described as "unreadable, overwritten, and obscene."
+245. Although this Thomas Pynchon novel was considered one of the "All-Time Greatest 100 Novels" by TIME, the 1974 Pulitzer Prize jury on fiction was offended by its content, some of which was described as "unreadable, overwritten, and obscene."
 What is this two-word novel?

 Answer: Gravity's Rainbow

-191. "A Raisin in the Sun," the first play written by an African American woman to be produced on Broadway, opened in March 1959.
+246. "A Raisin in the Sun," the first play written by an African American woman to be produced on Broadway, opened in March 1959.
 The author was a 29-year-old woman who won the New York Drama Critics Circle Award for Best Play.
-Name the author.
+Who was she?

 Answer: Lorraine Hansberry